 (above data courtesy of NYSAR)

 Bidding Wars and Higher Home Prices?

-It’s pretty far fetched that New York’s real estate performance could deviate too much from the US national forecast.
-Now in 2020, the possibility of a national housing market crash and a New York housing market crash is real.
+It’s pretty far-fetched that New York’s real estate performance could deviate too much from the US national forecast.
+Given how stressed New York property owners and landlords are and how stimulus money won’t be enough given the fall in taxes for the state, the possibility of a national housing market crash and a New York housing market crash is real.
 The economic fallout from the shutdown has cascading and lasting effects.

 The New York governor is complaining the Federal Government should bail NY out but all other governors could ask the same.
 The fact is, the governor’s own housing policies have created a housing bubble that may burst loudly.

 Is 2020 the right year to invest in rental income property?
 Contrast the stock market to investing in real estate.
 The current stock market volatility is a concern and could impact the housing market. with unemployed Millennials and with wealthy individuals selling off assets to cover their leveraged positions.
 By June, it could be a mess.

 Some Experts are Talkin’ Crash while Others Aren’t